1. Knowledge Base

 In the case of Simple, interest will always be calculated against the principal balance amount.

 Interest is calculated based on the percentage you assign.
-Interest is assigned at that percentage for anything that is due over their grace period time.
+Interest is assigned at that percentage for anything due over their grace period.

 Click on Clients>Settings>Invoice Settings.